In today’s landscape photography photo tip, we will discover three more ways to get better sunset photography.

 Check it out.
 A lot of your favorite sunset photos will have been shot after the sun is below the horizon.
 It’s the colors from this “second” sunset they are after.

-Photo Tip #3: Know when to shoot.
+3. Know when to shoot

 Now that we know what format to shoot with and when the best colors are likely to pop up, we need to know when to shoot so we can actually see something worth hanging on the wall.

-A clear sky will NOT give you what you are looking for.
+A clear sky will not give you what you are looking for.
 To get the most stunning sunsets, you need clouds in the sky.
 If there are no clouds, you may as well stay home.
 But, not just any clouds!

 A solid gray cloud cover just won’t do.
 You should be looking for broken cloud cover.
 Notably, you want light, wispy clouds.
 If it has been a rainy day, you are in for a treat!
 Often, the rain clouds will begin to break up around sunset and provide the ideal conditions.
 There are enough clouds to reflect all the gorgeous colors, but they’re broken up enough to provide visually interesting patterns.